Advantages and disadvantages of WordPress

-There are about 60 million websites that use WordPress, and around 30 percent of the top 10 million websites in the world are dependent on this CMS.
-The popularity of this platform stems from its core benefits or advantages that center on convenience.
-However, it also has its fair share of problems and limitations or disadvantages.
+There are about 60 million websites that use WordPress.
+Around 40 percent of the top 10 million websites in the world are dependent on this platform.
+It is the most popular content management system in the world compared to Drupal and Joomla.
+This wide usage stems from its advantages that center on convenience.
+However, despite its ease of use relative to other options, it also has its fair share of limitations and disadvantages.

 Why Should You Use WordPress: Strengths, Benefits, and Advantages of WordPress